 Trello Price: The free plan includes unlimited boards and users, 10 team boards, one Power-Up per board, and attachments up to 10MB in size; upgrade for $9.99/user/month (billed annually) to the Business Class plan that includes unlimited team boards and Power-Ups, attachments up to 250MB in size, and more granular permissions controls.

 If you love Kanban lists but find Trello a little too simple, check out MeisterTask, which offers valuable features for multi-person projects (like task dependencies).

 Best project management software for freelancers

-The interface itself is clean and easy to navigate, with the left sidebar providing easy access to your clients, projects, invoices, and more.
+While AND.CO does offer all the standard project management features you'd expect, it also offers a lot more, like the ability to create proposals and contracts, send invoices, and collect payments.
+Even with all these features, the interface itself is clean and easy to navigate, with the left sidebar providing easy access to your clients, projects, invoices, and more.
 Upon creation, all projects are assigned to a particular client in your account and include billable items.
-You have total flexibility as to how you bill them, whether you have a single invoice due at the end of the project, or recurring invoices throughout.
-Tasks can also be assigned to projects—or not, if you want to use the task section as a general to do list.
+You have total flexibility as to how you bill your clients, whether you have a single invoice due at the end of the project, or recurring invoices throughout.

 Paymo (Web, iOS, Android)

 If you need to invoice clients, but have more complex projects than the AND.CO task format can support, Paymo will do the trick.

 With its billing-centric format, projects are set up per client, and you can decide whether the project is billable based on hourly rates or a flat fee (or not at all).
 Since a timer is built into the interface, you can track the time spent on each task and project, and Paymo will automatically create the invoice based on that information.